joelam789/flame-ring/README.md

 - It is a very lightweight framework and developers can access Apache Ignite directly.

-- Provide both HTTP and WebSocket bindings for all RESTful APIs.
+- Provide both HTTP and WebSocket bindings (with SSL support) for all RESTful APIs.

 - No annotations supported in RESTful API development, all settings will be stored in Spring XML configuration files.